totaljs/flow/readme.md

 FLOW.rem(key);
 // Removes value from the key-value store (data are stored on HDD)

+FLOW.find(function(instance, definition){
+    // return true if this instance satisfies your search criteria });
+// Finds instances
+// returns {Array of Components}

 FLOW.findByReference('STRING');
 FLOW.findByReference(REGULAR_EXPRESSION);
 // Finds all instances by reference